Internationalisation

 Visiting Fellow Programme

-Similarly, researchers (with a doctorate or higher degree) from the University of Groningen and other universities may be invited to the University of Oldenburg.
+Similarly, researchers at PhD level or above from the University of Groningen and other universities may be invited to the University of Oldenburg.

 The stay should serve to prepare a joint research project and/or a joint research proposal (e.g. DFG research funding, PRIME, ESI funding, funding for junior research groups by the Federal Ministry of Research, Technology and Space (BMFTR), Marie Curie, Alexander von Humboldt Foundation, Interreg North Sea, Interreg Germany-Netherlands) and/or to promote the UOL as a long-term place of work.